unnc-idl-ucc/Document-OpenDS/Scenario/README.md

 # OpenDS-Scenario
-This is a collection of usages and functionalities about OpenDS.
+This is a collection of usages and functionalities about how to use OpenDS and how to implement scenarios.
 <br>
 ## Directory